-Use Research-Based Strategies And Be an Effective Teacher
+Learn How to Teach And Be an Effective Teacher

 HE Classroom Instruction Book will show you have to plan and structure lessons that students understand and can successfully do.
 The most basic task in a school is teaching so students can gain knowledge.
 With a multitude of detailed examples, THE Classroom Instruction Book will show you how to construct lessons that are clear, understandable, and lead to student success.